reicraftscodes/reicraftscodes.github.io/content/about/index.md

   - LoadMill and so on..
 ---

 Hello!
 My name is May.
 I am an incoming Software Engineering graduate from [Cardiff University](https://www.cardiff.ac.uk/).
 Way back from my second year, first semester, I got introduced to Spring Boot.
-Since then, my excitement and curiosity about building commercial applications using Spring Boot turned into a passion.
+Since then, my excitement and curiosity about building commercial web applications using Spring Boot turned into a passion.

-As of today, I am currently seeking a full-time Backend Engineer or Full Stack Software Engineer position, preferably React and Java.
+As of today, I am currently seeking a full-time Junior Full Stack Software Engineer position, preferably Java and ReactJS.
 I am also pursuing my goal of learning the cloud and being a Certified AWS Developer - Associate.
-Lastly, I am learning android development as well as UI/ UX design to broaden my creative skills!

 If you are wondering what technologies and practices I have used, here is the list of technologies I have implemented primarily on my work experience, freelancing and personal projects!